Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 Let us know your availability for the challenge in the reminder thread that drops every mid-month in the `#vc-monthly-challenge-team` channel in Slack.

-If you have ideas for a new challenge(s), you can propose and discuss it in the `#vc-monthly-challenge-team` channel on Slack.
+If you have ideas for a new challenge(s), you can propose them and discuss them in the `#vc-monthly-challenge-team` channel on Slack.

 ### Before the Challenge

 #### Coordinating with the Coffee Table Groups

 We love collaboration!
-We're happy to involve our Cofee Table Groups in our challenges whenever it's possible.
-Besides to give more support to our community, our goal is that the community becomes more familiar with the Coffee Table Groups and can encourage them to attend the groups more, and ultimately, give them support by volunteering their time.
+We're happy to involve our Cofee Table Groups in our challenges whenever possible.
+Besides giving more support to our community, our goal is that the community becomes more familiar with the Coffee Table Groups and can encourage them to attend the groups more, and ultimately, give them support by volunteering their time.

 ⏳ **Timeline**: When a challenge has been decided.